Command Line Interfaces

 None

-- sl_experiment.mesoscope_vr.experiment_logic(experimenter, project_name, experiment_name, animal_id, animal_weight, maximum_unconsumed_rewards=1)
+- sl_experiment.mesoscope_vr.experiment_logic(experimenter, project_name, experiment_name, animal_id, animal_weight, maximum_unconsumed_rewards=None)

 Notes